venomusblood568/fine/readme.md

 # F.I.N.E. – Finance Isn’t Nearly Easy

-A personal finance tracker built with Next.js and Tailwind CSS to help you manage your income and expenses effortlessly.
+Track your money, accounts, and stocks with ease.
+A smart personal finance tool to manage it all.

 ---